Lanxin-MRDVS/Application-Algorithms/pallet-recognition-user-guide-eagle-m-series-camera.md

 ## 1. Introduction

 Pallet recognition is a solution developed by MRDVS using the in-house developed Eagle-M series cameras.
-It's is designed for forklifts to seamlessly docking pallets.
+It's designed for forklifts to seamlessly docking with pallets.
 The system boasts adaptive compatibility with a range of pallet specifications, eliminating the need for specific configurations.
-With dynamic detection capabilities, it can identify structures on the go, eliminating the requirement for the vehicle to come to a complete stop.
+With dynamic detection capabilities, it can identify pallets on the go, eliminating the requirement for the vehicle to come to a complete stop.
 The system is versatile, supporting recognition in diverse scenarios like floor-to-floor transitions, storage locations, and shelves.
-Adaptive Pallet Recognition, The system can adaptively recognize pallets of different specifications, including wooden and plastic pallets with different shapes, as shown below.
+The system can also adaptively recognize pallets of different specifications, including wooden and plastic pallets with different shapes, as shown below.

 <p align="center"><img src="https://github.com/user-attachments/assets/07ea19b2-275a-4697-bbbe-932926c33afc" alt="Picture3"><br></p>